-John Speed’s c.1610 map showed the area as King’s Hill.
-Over 100 years later, John Rocque’s 1746 map [An Exact Survey of the Citys of London, Westminster, ye Borough of Southwark, and the Country near Ten Miles round] shows the area as Island Green and Dulwich Hill.
+John Speed’s c.1610 map shows the area as King’s Hill.
+Whereas John Rocque’s 1746 map (An Exact Survey of the Citys of London, Westminster, ye Borough of Southwark, and the Country near Ten Miles round) shows the area as Island Green and Dulwich Hill.

 The nineteenth century

 Glass-maker John Blades demolished a house located near what is now the Norwood Road park boundary and built Brockwell Hall, a mansion at the top of the hill.
 Perhaps the original building’s proximity to a tributary of the River Effra made it too damp.